 On the other hand, if you already have the Google Companion but swiping to the left from the home screen doesn’t do a thing, there are some things you can try to fix it.
 First of all, you can disable it and then re-enable it immediately.
 This simple action usually resolves the problem completely.

-Just navigate to Nova Settings, open Integrations, and then uncheck the Google Discover box.
-Reboot your device, get back to Google Discover settings and check the box again.
+Just navigate to Nova Settings as explained above, open Integrations, and then uncheck the Google Discover box.
+Reboot your device, get back to Google Discover settings, and check the box again.

 Solution 3 – Clear cache from the Google app